-- Notice of the application and of when and where it will be heard must be given in accordance with the regulations to the person who made the objection and to each person on whom the objection was served. - At the hearing of the application, the court may allow or reject (4) the objection. - If an objection is allowed under this section, notice of the fact (5) must be given in accordance with the regulations to the person who made the objection and to each person on whom the objection was served.
+- (1) A judgment creditor who is served with an objection under section 40(3) may allow the objection. - (2) If the judgment creditor does not allow the objection within 7 days after the date of it, either the third person or the judgment debtor may apply to the court for an order that the objection be allowed. - (3) Notice of the application and of when and where it will be heard must be given in accordance with the regulations to the person who made the objection and to each person on whom the objection was served. - (4) At the hearing of the application, the court may allow or reject the objection. - (5) If an objection is allowed under this section, notice of the fact must be given in accordance with the regulations to the person who made the objection and to each person on whom the objection was served.

-42. Earnings appropriation order, failure to obev
+42. Earnings appropriation order, failure to obey

-- If a third person who is served with an earnings appropriation (1) order - - (a) does not obey the order; - does not object to the order under section 40; or (b) - objects to the order under section 40 but does not appear (c) at the hearing of the objection, the judgment creditor may apply to the court for an enforcement order for the purposes of recovering from the third person -
+- (1) If a third person who is served with an earnings appropriation order - (a) does not obey the order; - (b) does not object to the order under section 40; or - (c) objects to the order under section 40 but does not appear at the hearing of the objection, the judgment creditor may apply to the court for an enforcement order for the purposes of recovering from the third person -

-- the amount that was not paid in accordance with the earnings appropriation order; and - the costs of obtaining and carrying out the enforcement (e) order. - The court may make such an order.
-(2) - (3) For the purposes of subsection (2) this Part applies as if the third person were a judgment debtor and the money to be recovered from the third person were a judgment debt.
+- (d) the amount that was not paid in accordance with the earnings appropriation order; and - (e) the costs of obtaining and carrying out the enforcement order. - (2) The court may make such an order. - (3) For the purposes of subsection (2) this Part applies as if the third person were a judgment debtor and the money to be recovered from the third person were a judgment debt.